 VwMESNmDghHnz!agVshc

-- Use random, secure passwords for your HTTP Basic Authentication virtual users in IIS
+Use these in PowerShell generated secure passwords to secure your HTTP Basic Authentication for virtual users in IIS.

 function base64decode($string) {